groupoid/henk.ex/README.md

 ------------------------

    An intermediate Om language is based on Henk languages described first by Erik Meyer and Simon Peyton Jones in 1997.
-Leter on in 2015 Morte impementation of Henk design appeared in Haskell, using Boem-Berrarducci encoding of non-recursive lamda terms.
+Later on in 2015 Morte impementation of Henk design appeared in Haskell, using Boem-Berrarducci encoding of non-recursive lamda terms.
-   It has constatnts, variables, and kinds, is based only on *pi*, *lambda* and *apply* constructions, one axiom and four deduction rules.
-The design of Om language resemble Henk and Morte both design and implementation.
-This language indended to be small, concise, easy provable, clean and be able to produce verifiable programs that can be distributed over the networks and compiled at target with safe linkage.
+   It has constants, variables, and kinds, is based only on *pi*, *lambda* and *apply* constructions, one axiom and four deduction rules.
+The design of Om language resembles Henk and Morte both in design and in implementation.
+This language indended to be small, concise, easily provable, clean and be able to produce verifiable programs that can be distributed over the networks and compiled at target with safe linkage.

-   The Om Systax is follow:
+   The Om Systax is the following:

 ```
     EXPR :=                   EXPR             EXPR